 |Caesars Sportsbook||TBD||Harrah's Joliet||Harrah's|

 BetRivers became the first online/mobile sportsbook to launch in Illinois, when it did so on June 18.
-The launch was made possible, in part, by an executive order from Gov. J.B.
+The launch was made possible, in part, by Executive Order 2020-41 from Gov. J.B.
 Pritzker, which temporarily removed the in-person registration requirement.
-Illinois were shuttered from mid-March until early July, and the law requires patrons to register for online/mobile accounts in person at a casino, racetrack.
-OTB or professional sports venue.
-Pritzker’s order removed that requirement for two months.
+Illinois casinos were shuttered from mid-March until early July, and the law requires patrons to register for online/mobile accounts in person at a casino, racetrack, OTB or professional sports venue.
+Pritzker’s executive order has removed that requirement for most of the past six months.

-The law SB 690 also requires internet-only operators to wait at least 18 months before launching their stand-alone mobile platforms.
-The waiting period (find more details below) began on June 11 when the IGB issued seven Master Sports Betting Licenses.
+The new law also requires internet-only operators to wait at least 18 months before launching stand-alone mobile platforms.
+The waiting period (find more details below) began June 11 when the IGB issued seven Master Sports Betting Licenses.
 However, both DraftKings and FanDuel (in that order) found ways to get into the market sooner.